spadeq/ixf2json/README.md

 [Packed-Decimal Format of IBM System/370](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_73/rzasd/padecfo.htm)

-## Thanks To

 This project is inspir'd by [sapenov's IXF converter](https://github.com/sapenov/IXF).
-Although it's unfinish'd and not operational, I did get some inspiration from it, especially the method of reading the metadata of an IXF file.
+Although it's unfinish'd and not operational, I did get some inspiration from it.